Extending torsors over regular models of curves: An example of extension of torsors over a hyperelliptic curve

-\textbf{Chart 2: $\mathcal{C}_{p,1}^2$}.
-The second chart is formed using the new variables $uy=x-1$ and $wy=p$.
-Replacing in the equation of $\mathcal{C}$ gives :
+\textbf{Chart 2: $\mathcal{C}_{3,1}^2$}.
+The second chart is formed using the new variables $x-1=yu$ and $3=yt$.
+Replacing in the equation of $\mathcal{C}$ gives:

-\textbf{Chart 3: $\mathcal{C}_{p,1}^3$}.
-The third chart is formed using the new variables $up=x-1$ and $vp=y$.
+\textbf{Chart 3: $\mathcal{C}_{3,1}^3$}.
+The third chart is formed using the new variables $x-1=3f$ and $y=3h$.
 We get:

-Then, we glue the four charts together (the three charts defined above and the chart given by $t^2=s^{2p}f(\frac{1}{s})$) using the change of variables defined above and this gives us a model over $\Z$ of the curve $C$.
-We state that the model obtained is no longer singular at $\mathfrak{M}$.
-Indeed, we just have to check the regularity at $\mathfrak{M}$ in each one of the three affine charts defined above.
-For instance, in the first chart $\mathcal{C}_{p,1}^1$, the Jacobian matrix at a point $(x,v,w)$ is given by:
+Then, we glue the four charts together (the three charts defined above and the chart given by $t^2=s^{6}f(\frac{1}{s})$) using the change of variables defined above, and this gives an arithmetic surface over $\Z$ with generic fiber isomorphic to the curve $C$.
+We claim that this surface is no longer singular over $\mathfrak{M}_1$.
+Indeed, we just have to check the regularity over $\mathfrak{M}_1$ in one of the three affine charts defined above.
+For instance, in the first chart $\mathcal{C}_{3,1}^1$, the Jacobian matrix at a point $(x,v,w)$ is given by:

-Since we look for singularities after the blow-up at $\mathfrak{M}$, we focus on points that verify $x=1$, $y=0$ and $p=0$.
+Since we look for singularities after the blow-up at $\mathfrak{M}_1$, we focus on points that verify $x=1$, $y=0$ and $3=0$.
 We get: